SilkRose/Pony/src/stories/diary-duet/diary-duet.md

 ## Day seven: Dating

-Dear diary,
+Dear Diary,

 I did it, diary!
 I asked her out!
 And she said yes!!
 I'm so happy, I can't believe I was able to do it.
-I'm so proud of myself, and so is Rarity.
+I'm so proud of myself, and Rarity is too.
 She said she could tell something was up from my different behavior and the fact we hung out literally every day for the past week.
 I guess I didn't hide it very well.

 Also, we kissed!
-It was so amazing.
-She looked so cute when she blushed.
-After the kiss, we hugged for a really long time, it was just so calming, holding each other.
+It was amazing.
+She looked cute when she blushed.
+After the kiss, we hugged for a really long time, it was so calming, holding each other.
 I would still be holding her if we didn't have to stop.

-After that, she admitted that she was starting to develop feelings for me, isn't that crazy.
-We talked for a long time after that, she said she really enjoyed my hugs, that made me blush really hard.
+After that, she admitted that she was starting to develop feelings for me!
+Isn't that crazy?
+We talked for a long time after that; she said she really enjoyed my hugs.
+That made me blush really hard.
 I'm excited to be dating my best friend.
 I can't wait for our spa day tomorrow.

 ~Fluttershy